nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Format: `addTask n/TASK_NAME d/DESCRIPTION pr/PRIORITY c/CATEGORY dl/DEADLINE [pe/EMAIL_OF_PERSON_ASSIGNED]`

 * If the optional parameter `pe/EMAIL_OF_PERSON_ASSIGNED` is provided, the task will be assigned to that member.
 If not, it will remain unassigned.
+This might be useful at the beginning of your project when you are scoping out the tasks that need to be done.

 Refer to the [Task Parameters](#task-parameters) section for details about the format of each parameter.